 Accessing HealthKit Data

 The iOS SDK lets your app schedule notifications, which are messages that appear onscreen and alert the user to useful information about your app.
-You can use notifications to remind users to complete their treatment and assessment tasks.
-You can also use them to alert users of potential problems.
+You can use notifications to remind users to complete their treatment and assessment tasks, or to alert users of potential problems.
 For example, if the user is supposed to be resting and recovering from surgery, you might want to notify them when the app detects a large number of steps or an unusually high heart rate.

-For more information, see Local and Remote Notification Guide.
+For more information, see Local and Remote Notification Programming Guide.

 Accessing Motion Data